 Xeriscapes generally require less fertilizer and fewer pest control measures than traditional landscapes.
 Because pesticides and fertilizers can inadvertently harm beneficial organisms, as well as impact air and water quality, reducing their use is a good idea.
 And, of course, using less of these materials saves money.

-While indigenous plants are naturally accustomed to local climates and therefore good choices for water and waste efficient landscapes, xeriscaping doesn't mean planting California native plants only.
-For example, one could draw from many available colorful drought tolerant plants native to other "Mediterranean" climates such as Southern Europe, North Africa, Western Asia, South Africa, and Australia.
+While California native plants are naturally accustomed to local climates and therefore good choices for water and waste efficient landscapes, xeriscaping can incorporate other appropriate plants.
+For example, one could draw from many available colorful drought tolerant plants native to other “Mediterranean” climates such as Southern Europe, North Africa, Western Asia, South Africa, and Australia.
 There are many excellent books that provide further information on this subject, as well as a growing number of nurseries that specialize in xeriscape plants.

 - Conserves water.